fenago/data-analysis-scala/Lab_1.md

-Chapter 1.
+Lab 1.
 Scala Overview
 ----------------------------------

-The following topics will be covered in this chapter:
+The following topics will be covered in this lab:

 - Installing and getting started with Scala